Skip to content

 AI agent cost governance is the new FinOps.
 Agents that autonomously fan out, chain tool calls, and spawn sub-agents can burn through budgets in hours.
 Traditional monitoring shows you the damage after the fact.
 Pre-execution policy enforcement catches it before tokens are spent.

-• - Three layers of cost governance: per-action limits, per-agent budgets, fleet-level throttling.
-Each catches failures the others miss.
+• - Three governance layers work together: per-action limits, per-agent budgets, and fleet-level throttling before execution.

 Context